 Managing triggered alerts

-Use the Alerts Dashboard, in the Alerts area of the Devo web app to monitor the history of all alerts triggered in the domain and manage the actions taken in response to them.
+Once your alerts are activated, they will monitor the queries and trigger when the alert conditions are detected.
+Use the Alerts Dashboard in the Alerts area of the Devo web app to monitor the history of all alerts triggered in the domain and manage the actions taken in response to them.

 About the Alerts Dashboard

 The Alerts Dashboard is your control panel for tracking the alerts that have been triggered over time.
 There are two parts of the dashboard: